PRAGMATIC Argument

 Since in most human affairs the same thing is accompanied by some bad or good result, another topic consists in employing the consequence to exhort or dissuade, accuse or defend, praise or blame.
 (Rhet., II, 23; Freese, p.
 311)

-Thus, since positive and negative effects can always be attributed to any action plan, public or private, under discussion or already partly implemented, the plan can always be directly supported and eulogized by emphasizing its positive effects (actual or alleged), or attacked and blamed by emphasizing its negative effects, (actual or alleged).
+Thus, since positive and negative effects can always be attributed to any plan of action, public or private, under discussion or already partialy implemented, this plan can always be directly supported and praised by emphasizing its positive effects (actual or alleged), or attacked and blamed by emphasizing its negative effects, (actual or alleged).

-Pragmatic argument presupposes a chain of argumentative operations:
+Pragmatic argumentation requires a chain of argumentative operations:

 (0) A question: Should we do this?